mdavidsaver/spicetools/README.md

 Spice Simulation Tools
 ======================

+This is obsolete!
+Qucs [http://qucs.sourceforge.net/](http://qucs.sourceforge.net/) is much better.

 This package contains sevaral programs which work with the NGSpice circut simulation. spicebench and spicerunner define and execute simulations.